ibm-cloud-docs/mas-ms/support.md

 # Support
 {: #support}

-Please note this section is under construction.
+Please note some of these sections are under construction.

 ## Database Support and Access
 {: #database-support}